Update your fireplace mantel or shelf for Spring with a beautiful and simple DIY garland using dollar store flowers in just a few minutes.

-What you need for a DIY flower garland:
+What you need for a simple DIY Spring flower garland:

 - wire cutters